Facebook,along with Instagram and Twitter, is one of the biggest social media platforms in the world.

-But whilst there’s a good chance that your audience is online at any given time of day, there are some days and times where posts get better engagement than others.
+But whilst there’s a good chance that your audience is online at any given time of day, on each social media platform there are some days and times where posts get better engagement than others.

-Publishing your social media content at this specific time could help boost engagement, improve your organic reach, and get more ROI from your Facebook content… and stop your other content from going to waste.
+Publishing your social media content on Facebook, Instagram, Twitter, etc, at this specific time could help boost engagement, improve your organic reach, and get more ROI from your Facebook content… and stop your other content from going to waste.